 Later this evening we transfer to the station for the overnight sleeper train back to Cairo (approx. 9 hours).

 We arrive back into Cairo this morning and transfer to our hotel.
+Most of the day is then free to explore Cairo.

 In the late afternoon we take a guided walk through the back streets and bazaars in central Cairo.
 We'll walk through the huge Bab al-Futuh gateway and explore streets dedicated to metalwork, spices, pottery, fabric, jewelery and anything else you can imagine as we gradually enter the more touristy Khan-el-Khalili bazaar.
 We'll have time for a break to try some tea and a shisha pipe and perhaps enjoy an early dinner of Egypt's unofficial national dish, Kushari.